TaDaa/vimade/README.md

 Vimade is the original syntax-aware dimming and fading plugin for Vim and Neovim.
-While other window fading plugins have emerged, Vimade is a powerful and flexible option with a rich feature set.
+While other window fading plugins have emerged, Vimade is a powerful and flexible option with a rich feature set and the only option that correctly handles plugin namespaces.

 This table highlights some of the features that make only Vimade stand out:
 | Feature | Vimade |